vercel/next.js/examples/magic/README.md

 ## Configure Magic

 Login to the [Magic Dashboard](https://dashboard.magic.link/) and add new application to get your keys.
-Don't forget to put keys in `.env` (look for `.env.template` for example) and upload them as secrets to [ZEIT Now](https://zeit.co/now).
+Don't forget to put keys in `.env` (look for `.env.template` for example) and upload them as secrets to [Vercel Now](https://vercel.com/docs/now-cli#commands/overview/basic-usage).

 ```
 now secrets add @magic-publishable-key pk_test_*********